Charlie Franklin, Ph.D. (Charles)

 Before attending law school, Charlie was involved in graduate research at the University of Missouri regarding computational modeling in neuroscience using electrical circuits and networks.
-His education and background help him to quickly understand both current and complex new technologies as needed.
+His education and background help him to quickly understand current and complex technologies as needed.

 Awards & Distinctions